 - 5 tbsp olive oil

-- Cut or grate the garlic into small pieces and add it to the pot
+- Cut the garlic into small pieces and add it to the pot.

-- Add some dried herbs if you have them and let it all simmer for about 10 minutes
+- Add some dried oregano or parsley (or both!) if you have them and let it all simmer for about 10 minutes

 - In the meanwhile cut the bread into cubes.
-Then add them into a pan with about 2 tablespoons of olive oil.
+Then add them into a pan with the rest of the olive oil.

 - Also add the walnuts to the pan.
 Fry for about 3 minutes until the bread cubes are nicely toasted.

-- Add the soup into a bowl and add the croutons, walnuts and a teaspoon of basil pesto
+- Add the soup into a bowl and add the croutons, walnuts and pesto.

 - Quick and easy comfort soup – ready!